Preclikos/PTHPLayerPublic/README.md

 # PTHPlayer = TVHeadend Player for Samsung Tizen

+If u want to help US => fell free to join and ask on Discord https://discord.gg/Krq6dDub

 This repository si about state of player developing

 Before half year i thing is there way to implement TVHeadend to Tizen